LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    $ gplgt --init-goal "consult('parallel_logtalk_processes_setup.pl')"

-The details on how to define and load the definition of the ``scratch_directory`` library alias are, however, backend specific due to the lack of Prolog standardization.
-But the Logtalk library contains support for selected backends.
+The details on how to define and load the definition of the ``scratch_directory`` library alias are, however, backend specific (due to the lack of Prolog standardization) and possibly also operating-system specific (different locations for the temporary directory).
+The Logtalk library contains support for selected backends.

 .. _programming_source_files: